harmony-ai-solutions/quickstart/memory_bank/techContext.md

 - **New**: `.automation/` directory for Harmony Link to store user-customized Docker Compose configurations.
 - **New**: `templates/` directory containing default Docker Compose YAML templates for integrations.
 - **New**: `integrations.json` manifest file for integration discovery by Harmony Link.
+- **Git Ignore for Nested Repos**: The `.gitignore` file is configured to ignore nested `.git` repositories that may be downloaded as part of AI models, preventing Git conflicts.

 ### System Requirements
 - **CPU**: 4+ cores (GPU support), 8+ cores (CPU-only).